Grêmio FBPA: Luiz Felipe Scolari and the Libertadores 1995

-Batalha dos Aflitos and the Libertadores 2007
+Second relegation, Batalha dos Aflitos and the Libertadores 2007

+On 2000, Grêmio closed a multi-million deal with Swiss sports marketing firm International Sport and Leisure (ISL).
+With the newfound income, Grêmio made large investments and expensive hirings, such as Zinho, Paulo Nunes, Gabriel Amato and Leonardo Astrada.
+However, soon in 2001 ISL went bust after a large corruption scandal involving FIFA.
+After declaring bankruptcy, the company transferred part its debt to Grêmio.
+The club's quickly amassed debt would spiral out of control, soon they would be unable to pay player's salaries and do other investments, which resulted in poor field performance.

 In 2004, after performing poorly for two consecutive seasons in the Série A, Grêmio finished bottom of the league and were relegated to Campeonato Brasileiro's Second Division.
+Série B brought even less revenue, which combined with the club's large debt threatented to snowball into Grêmio's bankruptcy.
 Grêmio's promotion battle was difficult, with only two clubs able to qualify for promotion to the First Division.
-On 26 November 2005, at Estádio dos Aflitos, Recife, Grêmio had four players sent off and two penalty given kicks against them in a tumultuous match that has become known as "The Battle of the Aflitos" ("A Batalha dos Aflitos", "Aflitos" being the name of Náutico's home field).
+On 26 November 2005, at Estádio dos Aflitos, Recife against Náutico, Grêmio had four players sent off and two penalty given kicks against them in a tumultuous match that has become known as "The Battle of the Aflitos" ("A Batalha dos Aflitos", "Aflitos" being the name of Náutico's home field).